rickygv99/Reunite/README.md

 ## Operating instructions

 We developed this prototype using React Native.
-It is meant to be run on the iPhone X. You can download the .zip file of the GitHub repository by visiting our website (link above).
-To run the app using Expo:
+It is meant to be run on the iPhone X and can be simulated on a Mac.
+You can download the .zip file of the repository by visiting our website (link above).
+WARNING: Our project uses some third-party components which are currently unsupported by Expo.
+Trying to run the app with Expo will cause weird things to happen.
+To run the app without Expo:

-TODO: STEPS GO HERE
+NOTE: Before getting started, this method may require your XCode version to be fully updated.
+If you receive an error stating that this is the case, go ahead and update XCode before continuing.

+1. Download the .zip file of the reunite repository from our website.
+2. Unzip the file.
+3. Navigate to the root of the app directory in your terminal.
+4. Run `npm install` to install the necessary dependencies.
+5. `cd` into the `\ios` subdirectory.
+6. Run `pod install` to setup the iOS simulation environment.
+7. Run `cd ..` to return to the root directory.
+8. Run `npm start --reset-cache`.
+Keep this terminal open.
+9. Open a new terminal and navigate to the root of the app directory once again.
+10. Run `react-native run-ios` to launch the XCode simulator.
+If the simulator doesn't launch within a few minutes, press `COMMAND + R` to rerun the simulator.

+NOTE: Whenever you run the application, you must repeat steps 8-10 (i.e. have two terminals open and run the respective commands in each terminal).

 ## Limitations